getblocklab/block-lab/docs/readme.md

 ## <a name="block-templates"></a>Displaying custom blocks in your theme

-In order for blocks to properly display, you'll need to create an associated HTML template, using the Advanced Custom Blocks API to include field data.
+In order for blocks to properly display, you'll need to create an associated HTML template, using the Block Lab API to include field data.
 These templates are commonly referred to as **Block Templates**.

 ### The Basics

 The Block Template needs to be stored inside a `blocks` directory in your theme, using the slug of your block in the filename.
 The slug of your block can be seen in the Slug section of the Block editor.
 The correct format to use is: `block-{block name}.php`.

-For example, if your block's slug is `testimonial`, Advanced Custom Blocks would look for the the Block Template file in your theme: `blocks/block-testimonial.php`.
-Advanced Custom Blocks first checks if the template exists in the child theme, and if not, in the parent theme.
+For example, if your block's slug is `testimonial`, Block Lab would look for the the Block Template file in your theme: `blocks/block-testimonial.php`.
+Block Lab first checks if the template exists in the child theme, and if not, in the parent theme.

 ### Block Previews